CatriousKat/Darwindows/README.md

 # Darwindows
-A translation layer for Windows to run Darwin binaries.
+A translation layer for Windows to run Darwin binaries. <br>
+Darwindows is similar to Darling, although it runs natively on Windows. <br>
+WARNING: Darwindows is in alpha stages and supports only some Darwin apps. <br>